GoldenZephyr/ACS-Analysis/README.md

 # Format and Philosophy of ACSObjects Package
 The ACSObjects package contains a set of classes that allow the user to organize and analyze data gathered from Pixhawk flash logs in a meaningful way.
+This code was written with a very specific use case in mind.
+While many tools exist to analyze single pixhawk logs, there is not much in the way of software to analyze the performance of many pixhawk-using vehicles simultaneously.
+The ARSENL UAV swarm project that this code was written for has had 50 UAVs flying simultaneously.
+This package provides tools for working with data from projects like these.
+To easily support this paradigm, the data files must be stored in a very specific way as will be described (see "Preconditions for Using ACSObjects").

 ## Sortie
 A "Sortie" is defined as a single aircraft's flight, from launch to landing.
 These Sortie objects will include data from before and after the flight as well (they contain all data from the log file generated during flight).